Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 8.png" width="600">

-If the symbol layer is deactivated while the one-shot layer on steroids is active, the symbol layer won’t be reactivated.
+If the symbol layer is deactivated while the one-shot layer on steroids is active, it won’t be reactivated.

 <img src="png/OSoS 9.png" width="600">